Diogoacg/My-Portfolio/README.md

 Welcome to my portfolio website, crafted using Next.js and Tailwind CSS.
 This site is designed to showcase my skills, projects, and accomplishments in a sleek and responsive layout.

+## Deployment

+The website is hosted on Netlify.
+You can visit it at https://diogoacg.netlify.app/.

 ## Getting Started

 To get started with my portfolio: